SebastianWilson/MLpage/index.md

 Neither of these plots were especially illuminating.
 However, patterns of rates of change remain a potential topic for future investigation.

 Clustering analysis has yielded three main takeaways:
-There are attractor states that different assets tend to settle into.
+1. There are sometimes attractor states that different assets tend to settle into.
 For instance, many days involve a trading volume of 0, while others have randomly distributed trading volume.
 If we can cluster days with low trading volume and remove them from our dataset, this could yield higher fidelity results in later analyses.
 Further cross-data-point analysis needs to be conducted to determine whether there are differences between ETF and stock behavior.
-Dense clusters at the core of a plot tend to have a negative or positive correlation relative to the principal axes.
+2. Dense clusters at the core of a plot tend to have a negative or positive correlation relative to the principal axes.
 This possibly gives another way in which to classify objects.
-Classifying data by time period is difficult (ideally to identify patterns of overall market behavior) is difficult using only clustering analysis.
+3. Classifying data by time period is difficult (ideally to identify patterns of overall market behavior) is difficult using only clustering analysis.

 Ultimately, the main reason for looking for trends over time is to be able to compare time series behavior between different assets.
-Clustering analysis is suggestive of many patterns and ways of categorizing behavior at different points in time, but the main benefit of the takeaways is that they give another way of comparing assets.
-Further clustering analysis will focus on finding clusters of assets rather than asset states.
+While clustering analysis does allow us to categorize behavior at different points in time for a single asset, the main benefit is that it gives another way of comparing different assets - by classifying long term behavior over time.
+Further work will focus on finding clusters of assets rather than clusters of asset states.